dw/sortedfile/docs/index.rst

 Interesting uses
 ################

-Since the ``bisect`` functions re-check the input file's size on each call, it is trivial to have concurrent readers and writers, so long as writers take care to open the file as ``O_APPEND``, and emit records no larger than the maximum atomic write size for the given operating system.
+Since the ``bisect`` functions re-check the input file's size on each call when ``hi`` isn't specified, it is trivial to have concurrent readers and writers, so long as writers take care to open the file as ``O_APPEND``, and emit records no larger than the maximum atomic write size for the given operating system.
 On Linux, since ``write()`` holds a lock, it should be possible to write records of arbitrary size.

-However since each region's midpoint will change while the file grows, this mode may not interact well with OS caching without further mitigations.
+However since each region's midpoint will change while the file grows, this mode may not interact well with OS caching without further mitigation.

 Room for improvement